- In our 2022 show, the musical notes shown on the top TV in Christmas C’Mon represent the actual score used

 - Each singing tree has 750 lights, which is about double an average indoor Christmas tree.

-- We start planning the show typically in February for the following year, taking about 8 months to design, build, put up and create.
+- We start planning the show typically in February for the following year, taking about 8 months to design, build and create.

 - During a typical holiday season, the full display will run almost 900 times.